-Direct heat is gained by exposing rooms to direct sunlight, which warms up the air and also surfaces where the heat can be stored.
+Direct heat is gained by exposing rooms to direct sunlight, warming up the air and also surfaces where the heat can be stored.
 This method is the most appropriate for much of New Zealand where there are no extremes of very hot days and cold nights.
-Living spaces should use north-facing windows, in combination with thermal mass and good insulation.

-Indirect gain is useful in the situation where opening up living spaces to the north is not desired.
+Indirect gain is useful in the situation where opening up living spaces to the north is undesirable.
 The sun's radiation penetrates through insulating glass into a thermal mass, such as a concrete wall, which stores heat for re-radiation into the rooms behind it.